 Out of the two software options, Virtual DJ 7 LE is the one that gives you four-deck control, as Serato DJ Intro is only two-deck software.
-Virtual DJ is a mature product, and is well integrated with the Numark N4.
-This is also a pretty powerful version of Virtual DJ LE, as it has things like filter and key change knobs in the software that you might expect to have been removed from a “free” bundled version.
+Virtual DJ is a mature product and is well integrated with the Numark N4.
+This is also a pretty powerful version of Virtual DJ LE, as it has things like a filter and key change knobs in the software that you might expect to have been removed from a “free” bundled version.
 All four decks are colour-coded, and the coding carried across to the DJ controller, so it’s easy to see which deck you’re working from on both the screen and the N4.

 The EQs kill 100% with Virtual DJ, so when you turn bass, mid and treble right down, the sound completely disappears.
 This is good because it gives you the best control possible.

 Browsing the library is done with the big browse knob to middle.
 By using “shift” and pressing the knob, you can open or close folders (just pressing the knob without shift switches from tree to file focus).
 You load a track onto a deck by pressing its respective “load” button, and this automatically switches the headphone cue to that channel – a nice touch.

 Jogwheels and pitch

 The jogwheels work well, with convincing scratch sounds and good progressive control (ie if you move them faster, the track moves faster).
 Many a controller/software combo that should know better gets this wrong, so top marks here.